fsi-hack4autism/therapy-session-copilot/sample system messages.md

 - Practicing the moonwalk.mp4
-    - System message: Playing the guitar involves strumming the strings with a chip, if he is not strumming the guitar he isn't playing it.
+    - System message: You are an AI assistant that helps people find information.
+Playing the guitar involves strumming the strings with a chip, if he is not strumming the guitar he isn't playing it.
 Additionally, when music begins to play, that is also a signal that he is playing the guitar.
 Another way to check if he is strumming is to look at his hands, if his hands are moving up and down and touch the guitar it is a strum.
 His body stopped moving and he only moved his hand while playing.
 While he plays his head is faced down towards the guitar.
     - Got the Studio AI to recognize the beginning and end of guitar strumming

 - Retell video 1.mp4